 When discussing the announcement of Jonathan’ Pollard’s parole with some friends last night (most of whom were Americans), I was surprised to hear that some of them felt that Pollard should eventually be greeted in Israel as a returning hero.
-My response (which surprised many of them) was he was not a hero and should be treated as a mercenary who sold out his country for money.
+My response (which surprised many of them) was that he was not a hero and should be treated as a mercenary who sold out his country for money.

-While Pollard served longer than any other person had ever been imprisoned for spying for a friendly country in my humble opinion he deserved a long time in jail, perhaps not as long as 30 years but a significant amount of time based on his betrayal of America.
+While Pollard served longer than any other person had ever been imprisoned for spying for a friendly country in my humble opinion, he deserved a long time in jail, perhaps not as long as 30 years but a significant amount of time, based on his betrayal of America.

-Ron Olive, the NCIS investigator who investigated Pollard wrote that Pollard did not serve Israel solely, but admitted passing secrets to South Africa, and to shopping his access to Pakistan and other countries.
+Ron Olive, the NCIS investigator who investigated Pollard, wrote that Pollard did not serve Israel solely, but admitted passing secrets to South Africa, and to shopping his access to Pakistan and other countries.
 He was also accused of using classified documents to unsuccessfully broker an arms deal with the governments of South Africa, Argentina, and Taiwan.

-According to the plea deal Pollard was to plead guilty to one count of “conspiracy to deliver national defense information to a foreign government,” cooperate fully with the government’s ongoing investigation, and promised not to talk about his crimes, the info he passed along, or his case without first submitting to pre-clearance by the Director of Naval Intelligence.
+According to the plea deal, Pollard was to plead guilty to one count of “conspiracy to deliver national defense information to a foreign government,” cooperate fully with the government’s ongoing investigation and promised not to talk about his crimes, the info he passed along, or his case without first submitting to pre-clearance by the Director of Naval Intelligence.

-Pollard betrayed this country which gave him and his family so much.
+Pollard betrayed this country, which gave him and his family so much.
 I don’t know what brought his family to America.
-Mine were escaping the Cossacks when they fled from Russia to Galveston Texas, which coincidentally is where Pollard was born.
+Mine were escaping the Cossacks when they fled from Russia to Galveston, Texas, which coincidentally is where Pollard was born.
 This country took his family (and mine) with open arms and deserved more loyalty than Pollard gave America.
-Other than spying the only thing he did for the United States is give credence to the Antisemitic canard that American Jews have a dual loyalty.
+Other than spying, the only thing he did for the United States is giving credence to the false Antisemitic canard that American Jews have dual loyalty.

-In the interview he gave Wolf Blitzer three weeks before his sentencing Pollard compared himself to Eli Cohen, the Israeli spy who went to Syria, got himself integrated into the Syrian government and was able to pass on Syrian military positions and other information which helped Israel win the Six-Day War.
+In the interview, he gave Wolf Blitzer three weeks before his sentencing Pollard compared himself to Eli Cohen, the Israeli spy who went to Syria, got himself integrated into the Syrian government, and was able to pass on Syrian military positions and other information which helped Israel win the Six-Day War.
 Cohen was caught and executed in 1966.

-My father told me the story of how my great-grandparents ran across roofs in Odessa dragging and carrying their children trying to escape the Russian Cossacks.
+My father told me the story of how my great-grandparents ran across roofs in Odessa, dragging and carrying their children trying to escape the Russian Cossacks.
 That was how the country where my family lived for generations treated Jews.
 But my great-grandparents and their children they arrived in Galveston much later they were greeted with open arms and given so many more opportunities than they ever had in Russia.